Publication Date: August 2010

 Ensure adequate resources for patient recruitment: Our research finds that some companies do not plan ahead for patient recruitment — meaning that it only gets attention when problems arise.
 Use benchmarks to develop a recruitment process and structure that includes sufficient funding and strategic partnerships with CROs.

-Key Questions this study answers about Clinical Trial Patient Recruitment
+Excerpt from Clinical Trial Patient Recruitment